ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ~~~

 Syntactically, a function-expression can occur anywhere where a
-singular-path can occur (exist-expr, comparable, regex-expr).
+singular-path can occur (exist-expr, comparable).
 A function-expression that employs a function extension that returns a
-nodelist MUST return a singular node to be used in a comparable or a
+nodelist MUST return a singular node to be used in a comparable.
-regex-expr.

 ###### Function Extensions: length {#length}
 {: unnumbered}

+Arguments:
+: 1. value

+Result:
+: value (unsigned integer)

 The "length" function extension provides a way to compute the length
-of an array and make that available for further processing in the
+of a value and make that available for further processing in the
 filter expression:

 ~~~ JSONPath